Venomm

-Venomm or Horatio Venomm is a fictional character appearing in American comic books published by Marvel Comics.
+Venomm (Horatio Walters) is a character appearing in American comic books published by Marvel Comics.
+Created by Don McGregor and Rich Buckler, the character first appeared in Jungle Action vol. 2 #6 (September 1973).
+Venomm is a supervillain using snakes as weapons in his schemes, and frequently collaborated with Erik Killmonger in his efforts to challenge Wakanda.
+Eventually, Venomm became a member of the Department of Occult Armaments, a group dealing with mystical and supernatural threats.

+Development

+Concept and creation

+From the beginning, writer Don McGregor intended for Venomm and Taku to be not only gay men but an interracial couple.
+However, due to censorship at the time, he could not show it explicitly.
+In Black Panther: Panther's Prey #2 (1991), McGregor's narrative hints at a deeper, more intimate relationship between Venomm and Taku, subtly indicating they are companions.
+This connection was further explored and confirmed in later Marvel stories, with Danny Lore and Lucas Werneck’s storyline fully revealing their relationship.
+2022's Marvel's Voices: Pride fully confirmed them as a married couple.

 Publication history

-Venomm first appeared in Jungle Action #6 and was created by Don McGregor and Rich Buckler.
+Horatio Walters debuted in Jungle Action vol. 2 #6 (September 1973), created by Don McGregor and Rich Buckler.
+He appeared in the 2022 Marvel's Voices: Pride one-shot.

 Fictional character biography

-Horatio Walter grew up a loner.
-As a cruel prank, Bruce Morgan threw a vial of acid in Horatio's face causing it to look like a zombie's face.
+Horatio Walters grew up a loner and was scarred after his classmate Bruce Morgan threw acid in his face.
 Having become a recluse, Horatio befriended some snakes which were shunned like he was.
 While studying them, Horatio developed an immunity to their venom.
 While taking some night classes, Horatio was saved by Erik Killmonger who recruited him in his plans to invade Wakanda.

-Stowing away on a plane sent from Wakanda, Venomm made his way to the Wakandan Vibranium mines to attack the Black Panther.
+Stowing away on a plane sent from Wakanda, Venomm made his way to the Wakandan Vibranium mines to attack Black Panther.
 However, the Black Panther beat Venomm into submission.
-Within the Wakandan prison, a man named Taku tried to establish a friendship with Venomm, but Venomm just distracted Taku so that Malice could free him.
-The Black Panther returned and drove off Malice, while W'Kabi choked Venomm into submission and was then re-imprisoned.
+Within the Wakandan prison, a man named Taku tried to establish a friendship with Venomm, but Venomm distracted Taku so that Malice could free him.
+Black Panther returned and drove off Malice, while W'Kabi choked Venomm into submission and was then re-imprisoned.
 Taku continued to try to reach Venomm, but when W'Kabi attempted to interrogate Venomm, Venomm attacked both of them and escaped.
 Venomm returned to his snakepit, and the Black Panther followed him there.
 Venomm sent a small army of constrictors and poisonous snakes against him, but Taku had followed the Black Panther, and when Venomm was unable to allow Taku to be harmed, he surrendered to the Black Panther.
 When Killmonger assaulted Central Wakanda, Venomm was able to escape the prison again.
 Having grown disenchanted with the insurrection, he stopped King Kadaver's psychic assault on Taku, and got Cadaver killed by one of his own dinosaurs.
-In the aftermath of the battle, based on the recommendation of Taku, Venomm was pardoned of his crimes and released.
+In the aftermath of the battle, based on the recommendation of Taku, Venomm was pardoned and released.